 Haven’t you heard…?
-Ultra marathons are the new Marathon!
+Ultra marathons are the new marathon!
 And if you are interested in joining the revolution by running your first Ultra Marathon then you’ve found the right event…

 As with all things in life, the bigger the challenge… the bigger the reward.
 Most first time ultra runners recall their first finish as one of the most incredible moments of their life.